KarelKubat/goto-meet/README.md

 **`goto-meet` is a command-line program that polls your Google Calendar and displays notifications of upcoming meetings containing a link to a video conference.
-The notifications have 3 buttons: one to join the video meeting, one to see (or edit) the calendar entry, and one to ignore the notification.**
+The notifications have 3 buttons: one to join the video meeting, one to see (or edit) the calendar item, and one to ignore the notification.**

 Like many similar utilities, `goto-meet` was born during the COVID19 lockdown period when meetings no longer occurred in person and everything was via video chat.
 I wanted to have a straight forward notification system